 Available at a variety of prices, you should find that getting an adjustable bed isn’t a problem.
 They are the best choice when you are looking for ways to help maximize your sleep when you have degenerative disc disease.
 Because the bed is able to be adjusted, you will find that finding a comfortable position is easier than ever.
 With the ability to raise the upper and lower portions of the bed, you can find the right solution to help you sleep when you have degenerative disc disease.

 Natural Form®: The Best Option For Those With Degenerative Disc Symptoms

 If you find it particularly difficult to find a sleeping position that suits you, Natural Form is going to be the best mattress that you can choose.
 You might notice that your degenerative disc symptoms become hardly noticeable thanks to Natural Form beds being able to suit any sleeping position that you find comfortable.
-It has 30 to 80 air springs in each bed, so, if you sleep with a partner, the mattress can adapt to the individual without compromising the sleep of either person in the bed.
-Hospitals all over the world use this technology and has been proven extremely helpful in its ability to relieve pressure points.
+It has 30 to 80 air pods in each bed, so, if you sleep with a partner, the mattress can adapt to the individual without compromising the sleep of either person in the bed.
+Hospitals all over the world use this technology and has been proven extremely helpful in its ability to relieve pressure points and bed sores.